IntegratedQuantum/EnterTheBlack/README.md

 To run it you can either use your IDE or execute the main class(Main.java).
 ## Contributing:
 This project will take a long time to complete if I work on it all by myself.
 I appreciate any help I can get.

-If you want to help you can always make a PR.
-If you are unsure you can first make an Issue describing the feature you would like to add.
+If you want to help make sure to read the [contributing guideline](https://github.com/IntegratedQuantum/EnterTheBlack/blob/master/CONTRIBUTING.md) first.

 I would really appreciate some storylines or similar.
 ## Credits: